tramperd/cis452-lab2-process-management-derek-tramper/README.md

    I.e., give a process hierarchy diagram
    (as described in class and in your textbook).

-* Suggestion:
-  run the program several times with small input values (e.g.,  2, ..., 5).
+* Run the program several times with small input values (e.g.,  2, ..., 5).
   Examine the output carefully so that you understand *exactly* what is happening.
+Then increase the input value until you see the output get "mixed up".

+5. What is the minimum input value that resulted in "interleaved" input?
+What platform are you using (Linux, MacOS, etc.)?

-5. In the context of our classroom discussions on process state, process operations, and especially *process scheduling*, describe what you observed and try to explain what is happening to produce the observed results.
+6. In the context of our classroom discussions on process state, process operations, and especially *process scheduling*, describe what you observed and try to explain what is happening to produce the observed results.

 ### Process Suspension and Termination